Helpful Tips and Facts to Know if You’re Traveling to Slovenia

 Slovenia's Geography, Population and Languages

-In addition to its bordering countries mentioned above (Italy, Austria and Croatia), Hungary touches the northeast edge of the country.
-It's good to know this because its bordering nations cultures have an influence on Slovenia, whether present day influence or historically speaking.
+In addition to the bordering countries mentioned above (Italy, Austria, and Croatia), Hungary touches the northeast edge of the country.
+It's good to know this because the cultures of its bordering nations influence Slovenia, whether present-day or historically speaking.

 Slovenia has been part of the European Union since 2004.
 (Their currency is the Euro.)
 Parliament governs the country and they have a president who has no power.